Digitale-Gardermoen/cleanup-addserver/README.md

   -RunLevel 'Highest' `
   -Force `
   -ErrorAction Stop `
-  -ErrorVariable $taskerror
+  -ErrorVariable taskerror
 ```

 Change any of these to fit your needs.

 ## How it works ##

 When ran, the script will create a folder in the `$localPath` location, this is `C:\Cleanup` by default.
 If the folder exists it will skip to it and check if the cleanup script exists.
 Then copy the script from the current working directory to the new direcotry.
 The script will also create a config file based on the parameters you give it.
-This file includes the URL and the share.
+This file includes the URL and the share path.

 Then it will create the credential file needed for doing API requests, this is installed together with the `cleanup.ps1` script.
 The file is named in this way: `Credentials_USERNAME_COMPUTERNAME.xml`.
 This is because of the way powershell creates and stores securestrings, this way you know what user created the creadential on which server.